-It’s easy to overlook the role ice plays in your community.
-But when you need it for beverages, buffet lines or even physical therapy, you want to make sure you have a commercial ice machine that’s up to the challenge.
-From types of ice machines and types of ice cubes to certifications and ice machine maintenance, we’ve broken down 8 key factors to consider when selecting the best commercial ice machine for your residents, staff and community.
+It’s easy to overlook the role a hospital ice maker plays in your facility.
+But when you need it for beverages, buffet lines or even therapy, you want to ensure you have a high-quality commercial ice machine that’s up to the challenge.
+Cool down with eight key factors to consider when selecting the best commercial hospital ice machine for your patients, staff and healthcare facility.

 Cube ice is hard and clear.
 Depending on the size you select, cubes can be difficult to chew and can pose a choking hazard.
-Cube ice melts the slowest of the 3 types and has a maximum cooling factor.
+Cube ice melts the slowest.

 Flake ice consists of small, soft pieces.
 It melts fairly quickly but is perfect for displaying products and hand scooping into drinks.

-Senior Living tip: Nugget ice is great for residents who like to chew ice as it’s less of a choking hazard.
-Flaked ice melts too quickly and cube ice is too hard and bad on the teeth.
+Hospital Ice Maker Tip: Nugget ice is great for patients who like to chew ice as it’s less of a choking hazard.
 It can also be used in cold therapy, in beverages and to make blended drinks.
-It may be referred to differently across different brands: Scotsman and Manitowoc call it chewable nuggets and Hoshizaki calls it cubelets.
+When selecting a machine for your hospital, keep in mind nugget ice may be referred to differently across brands: Scotsman and Manitowoc call it chewable nuggets and Hoshizaki calls it flaked ice or cubelets.

-Floor-standing commercial ice machines (also called modular units) can usually generate enough ice to be the primary source of ice for most communities.
+Floor-standing commercial ice machines (also called modular ice machines) can usually generate enough ice to be the primary source of ice for most facilities.
 Ice production can be limited by available ice storage space, so a floor-standing machine should be coupled with a properly sized bin or dispenser.
-Hotel-style bins offer touch-free dispensing and are available for floor-standing and countertop commercial ice machines.
+Hotel-style bins offer touch-free dispensing and may have a built-in cuber head.

 The listed maximum ice production is the most amount of ice a commercial ice machine is able to produce in 24 hours (based on 70°F air and 50°F incoming water temperature).
 Estimated maximum production capability of a commercial ice machine can be lowered by factors including: